justdodo27/gymshare/README.md

 - [ ] A Create exercise
 - [ ] A Edit/Delete any public workouts

+User can download workout to phone and edit it (changes will be local).

 ### Additional functionality
 - [ ] Chat room
 - [ ] Instagram like workouts share (main page works similar to instagram)